EdmundBenedict/lordcephei.github.io/pages/gw1shot.md

 _____________________________________________________________

-This tutorial carries out a basic QSGW calculation for Si, starting from structural information.
+This tutorial carries out a 1-shot GW calculation on silicon.

 ### _Table of Contents_
 {:.no_toc}